 Reporting Option Description -reporting_async_clock Generates a report for paths that cross between clock groups using the stand-alone Timing Analyst. -reporting_ctd slack end_point off Controls how the design_ctd.txt (correlation timing dump) file is generated when the Timing Analyst is run.
 You can specify one of the following values: • slack - The timing information in the ctd file is sorted by slack.
-This is the default. • end_point - The timing information in the ctd file is sorted by end points. • off - Turns off generating the ctd file.
-The ctd file contains a timing summary of the design that is used by the Timing Report View to display and analyze the synthesis timing for the design and correlate this synthesis timing with the P&R timing in the GUI. -reporting_filename filename.ta Specifies the standard timing report file (ta) generated from the stand-alone Timing Analyst. -reporting_filter filter options Generates the standard timing report based on the filter options you specify for paths, such as: • From points • Through points • To points For more information, see: • Timing Report Generation Parameters, on page 397. • Combining Path Filters for the Timing Analyzer, on page 401 • Timing Analyzer Through Points, on page 400. • Specifying From, To, and Through Points, on page 246.
+This is the default. end_point - The timing information in the ctd file is sorted by end points. • off - Turns off generating the ctd file.
+The ctd file contains a timing summary of the design that is used by the Timing Report View to display and analyze the synthesis timing for the design and correlate this synthesis timing with the P&R timing in the GUI. -reporting_filename filename.ta Specifies the standard timing report file (ta) generated from the stand-alone Timing Analyst.

-Description Specifies the new name of the output SRM File when you change the default name.
-If this option is set to 1, this new name is used for the output srm file after you run the stand-alone Timing Analyst.
-You can specify a slack margin to obtain a range of paths within the worst slack time for the design after you run the stand-alone Timing Analyst.
-Specifies the associated gate-level netlist file (srm) generated from the stand-alone Timing Analyst.
-You can specify the number of critical paths to report after you run the stand-alone Timing Analyst.
-Allows you to change the name of the output srm file.
+Reporting Option Description -reporting_filter filter options Generates the standard timing report based on the filter options you specify for paths, such as: • From points • Through points • To points For more information, see: • Timing Report Generation Parameters, on page 394. • Combining Path Filters for the Timing Analyzer, on page 399 Timing Analyzer Through Points, on page 397. • Specifying From, To, and Through Points, on page 247. -reporting_gen_output_srm 1 0 Specifies the new name of the output SRM File when you change the default name.
+If this option is set to 1, this new name is used for the output srm file after you run the stand-alone Timing Analyst. -reporting_margin slackValue You can specify a slack margin to obtain a range of paths within the worst slack time for the design after you run the stand-alone Timing Analyst. -reporting_netlist filename.srm Specifies the associated gate-level netlist file (srm) generated from the stand-alone Timing Analyst. -reporting_number_path numberOfPaths You can specify the number of critical paths to report after you run the stand-alone Timing Analyst. -reporting_output_srm 1 0 Allows you to change the name of the output srm file.
 If you enable the output SRM File option, you can change this default name.

-For GUI equivalent switches for these parameters, see Timing Report Generation Parameters, on page 397.
+For GUI equivalent switches for these parameters, see Timing Report Generation Parameters, on page 394.

-help for set_option
+help for set\option